The double_list_links_base

 Construct an uninitialised list node.

-This must be an empty constructor, that does not touch the pointers, but leaves them unchanged.
+This must be an empty constructor that does not modify the member pointers, leaving them unchanged.
+For statically initialised lists, this means both pointers remain as nullptr

-Code analysis may trigger:
+Code analysis tools may report:

 - Member